cnnrznn/jepsen-tutorial/README.md

 DEPENDENCIES:
 For ubuntu-based systems, `libzip2` does not exist.
-Make a directory `<leiningen-prj>/checkouts` and add to it a symlink to the Jepsen project.
+Make a directory `jepsen.etcdemo/checkouts` and add to it a symlink to the Jepsen project.
 Inside the Jepsen project, edit the debian code do `libzip4`.
 When issuing `lein run test ...`, leiningen should automagically choose this local copy.

+RUN:
+1. `./start-containers.sh`.
+2. cd into the jepsen.etcdemo repository.
+3. `lein run test --time-limit <seconds>`
+4. `./stop-containers.sh`